 • Select a mattress that will support your spine adequately while providing comfort for your shoulders and hips.

-• To avoid pain and poor circulation, do not tuck your hand beneath your head or pillow.
+• Do not tuck your hand beneath your head or pillow to avoid pain and poor circulation.

 • For extra comfort and support, consider wearing wedges or a body pillow.